Lactase persistence: Benefits of being lactase persistent in adulthood

 The consumption of lactose has been shown to benefit humans with lactase persistence through adulthood.
 For example, the 2009 British Women's Heart and Health Study investigated the effects on women's health of the alleles that coded for lactase persistence.
 Where the C allele indicated lactase nonpersistence and the T allele indicated lactase persistence, the study found that women who were homozygous for the C allele exhibited worse health than women with a C and a T allele and women with two T alleles.
 Women who were CC reported more hip and wrist fractures, more osteoporosis, and more cataracts than the other groups.
 They also were on average 4–6 mm shorter than the other women, as well as slightly lighter in weight.
-In addition, factors such as metabolic traits, socioeconomic status, lifestyle, and fertility were found to be unrelated to the findings, thus it can be concluded that the lactase persistence benefited the health of these women who consumed dairy products and exhibited lactase persistence.
+In addition, factors such as metabolic traits, socioeconomic status, lifestyle, and fertility were found to be unrelated to the findings, indicating that health improvements for these women were due to dairy products consumption and exhibited lactase persistence.

 Calcium absorption hypothesis

 Another possibility is the calcium absorption hypothesis.
-Lactose favors the intestinal absorption of calcium: it helps maintaining it in a soluble form.
+Lactose favors the intestinal absorption of calcium; it helps maintaining it in a soluble form.
 This can be advantageous in regions of low sunlight exposure where Vitamin D, necessary for the transport of calcium, is a limiting factor.
 The lactase persistence gene has been shown to correlate with higher levels of Vitamin D.

 The correlation between lactase persistence frequencies and latitude in 33 populations in Europe was found to be positive and significant, while the correlation between lactase persistence and longitude was not, suggesting that high levels of lactose assimilation were indeed useful in areas of low sunlight in northern Europe.

 Increased calcium absorption helps to prevent rickets and osteomalacia.